Deep Submillimeter and Radio Observations in the SSA22 Field. III. Multiwavelength Identifications and Properties of the 850 $\mu$m-selected Submillimeter Galaxies: RESULTS

 We adopt the main sequence relation from \citet{speagle2014}.
-We classify the SMGs exhibiting star formation rates three times above this relation as starburst systems, while those with values three times below are categorized as quenched systems (see Paper IV).
+We classify the SMGs exhibiting star formation rates three times above this relation as starburst systems, while those with values three times below are categorized as quenched systems (see \citetalias{paperiv} of this series).
 SMGs located within the main sequence have median SFR and $M_\text{star}$ values of 176 M$_\odot$ yr$^{-1}$ and $1.77 \times 10^{11}$ M$_\odot$, respectively.
-The `starburst system' exhbit higher SFR but lower galaxy masses, with median values of SFR $\sim$ 510 M$_\odot$ yr$^{-1}$ and $M_\text{star}$ $\sim$ $2.85 \times 10^{10}$ M$_\odot$.
+The `starburst system' exhibit higher SFR but lower galaxy masses, with median values of SFR $\sim$ 510 M$_\odot$ yr$^{-1}$ and $M_\text{star}$ $\sim$ $2.85 \times 10^{10}$ M$_\odot$.
 In contrast, the `quench system' are on average more massive, with a median $M_\text{star}$ of $3.12 \times 10^{11}$ M$_\odot$ — approximately twice the average of full sample — but a median SFR of only 28 M$_\odot$ yr$^{-1}$.

 Overall, the SFR of SMGs evolves strongly with redshift, decreasing by nearly an order of magnitude over a $\sim$ 1 Gyr period when the universe was 2–3 Gyr old.
 Though this behaviour of increasing SFR ($L_\text{IR}$) with redshift is very likely influenced by a well-know selection effect \citep{miettinen2017, dud2020}.
 Fitting sources within $z < 4$, we obtain $d(\log \text{SFR})/dz = 0.70 \pm 0.04$.
 In contrast, the stellar mass $M_\text{star}$ distribution remains relatively stable over a broad redshift range ($z > 1.5$), with a median mass of $\sim 10^{11}$ M$_\odot$.
 At redshift above $z \sim 3$, SMGs exhibit median SFR $\gtrsim 700$ M$_\odot$ yr$^{-1}$ and stellar mass $\gtrsim 10^{11}$ M$_\odot$.
 In the redshift range $z =$ 1.5-3, median SFR decrease to approximately $200$ M$_\odot$ yr$^{-1}$ and stellar mass remains $2 \times 10^{11}$ M$_\odot$, respectively.